evmos/evmos/docs/users/security/safu.md

 ### Address Derivation

-The dropbox address provided above is derived cryptographically from the first 20 bytes of the SHA256 sum for the “safu” string, using the following algorithm:
+The dropbox address provided above is derived cryptographically from the first 20 bytes of the SHA256 sum for the `“safu”` string, using the following algorithm:

 ```shell
 address = shaSum256([]byte("safu"))[:20])
 ```

-## How to secure vulnerable funds
+## How To Secure Vulnerable Funds

 Within the first 48 hours of a hack, white hats should secure the funds by transferring them to the dropbox address.

-## How to claim the reward
+## How To Claim The Reward

 Rewards distribution will be done manually on the next chain upgrade.
 If the reward is valued above $100,000,